DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ----
 # 0x6* - Program Events
-A process can have events send to it over it's lifetime.
-These share a common header, and then an optional data section.
+A process can have events sent to it over it's lifetime.
+These share a common header, and can optionally describe a buffer of attached data.

-The header is 2x unsigned 32-bit integers, the first being the type of event and the second being the length of the data following the header (size does not include the header).
-This header is usually passed around in a single 64-bit integer, with the upper 32 bits being the length and the lower 32 bits being the type.
-The most significant bit of the type field is a flag indicating whether the type is a built in (listed below) event type, or a custom event type.
-When this flag is cleared the type is application defined.
+The common header is 2x unsigned 32-bit integers (first indicating the type of the event - see below, second indicating the length of the optional data section), followed by an unsigned 64-bit integer containing the address of the data.
+If the length field is zero, there is no data section and this address field is undefined.

+Commonly these values are compressed into 2 64-bit ints, with the event type (as the lower 32-bits), and length (as the upper 32-bits) being compacted into a single value.

+The most significant bit of the event type is a flag indicating whether the event type is application defined (if set), or a built in event type (if cleared).

 Built in event types:
 - `0, Null`: If this is received an error has occured, and this event should be discarded.